Fundamental diagram of urban rail transit considering train-passenger interaction: Adaptive control scheme in the microscopic model

 Meanwhile, the proposed train operation model in this study does not have a schedule---it is a frequency-based operation.
 Therefore, in this study, the scheduled headway in the scheme ($T_{m,i}-T_{m-1,i}$) is approximated by the planned frequency ($1/a(t_m(i))$).
 Thus, we set $\alpha=1$ and substitute $E_m(i)$ with

-The stationary state of the operational dynamics under the original scheme is identical to the steady state defined in Section \ref{sec_steady}.
+The stationary state of the operational dynamics under the original scheme is basically identical to the steady state defined in Section \ref{sec_steady}.
+There may be small difference in the congested regime because of the operation scheme; however, this will not be problematic since heavily congested regime will not occur.
 In the case of $\alpha < 1$, the scheme makes the train operation asymptotically stable, meaning that the operation schedule is robust to small disturbances.
 In the case of $\alpha = 1$, the scheme prevents the propagation and amplification of delay, but does not recover the original schedule (the small `shift' found in Fig.~\ref{compare} is due to $\alpha=1$).
 Note that these control measures do not interrupt passenger boarding or violate the safety clearance between trains, meaning that most of the fundamental assumptions of the proposed FD are satisfied.